kevL/yata/ReadMe.txt

 Search options dropdown (substring or wholeword)

 2da Ops
+- order row ids (auto-orders the IDs of the currently displayed 2da)
 - test row order (investigates the row-order of the currently displayed 2da)
-- order row ids (auto-orders the rows of the currently displayed 2da)

 - recolor rows (tables show with alternating row-colors.
-When rows are inserted/ deleted or sorted the colors go out of sync. to aid understanding of what just happened.
+When rows are inserted/ deleted (or sorted) the colors go out of sync to aid understanding of what just happened.
 The "recolor rows" operation makes row-colors alternate as usual)
-- autosize cols (recalculates width of all cols)
+- autosize cols (recalculates the display-width of all cols)

-- freeze 1st col : F5 (causes the first col after the ID to remain stationary)
+- freeze 1st col : F5 (causes the first col after the ID-col to remain stationary)
-- freeze 2nd col : F6 (causes the first and second cols after the ID to remain stationary) One of those two cols typically contains the row's label - so by freezing it you can scroll to the right and still read what it is.
+- freeze 2nd col : F6 (causes the first and second cols after the ID-col to remain stationary) One of those two cols typically contains the row's "label" - so by freezing it you can scroll to the right and still read what it is.

 Font
 - Font ... be patient (pick a font, any valid TrueType font on your system, to